Oberon00/cpptutorial/doc/proc/functions.rst

 .. _calling convention: https://en.wikipedia.org/wiki/Calling_convention

-For reference parameters, not the values are pushed on the stack, but the address of the variable.
+For reference parameters, not the value is pushed on the stack, but the address of the variable.